 First, think about the lifestyle you want in retirement.

-This includes thinking through how you will spend your time in retirement, where will you live, what is most important to you, what will your family look like, what are your preferences, what are some of the concerns, etc. Discuss with your partner to get a clear understanding on these important topics to make sure you have a clear understanding of how you both feel about them and how you prioritize them.
+This includes thinking through how you will spend your time in retirement, where you will live, what is most important to you, what your family will look like, what your preferences are, what concerns you have, etc. Discuss these important topics with your partner to make sure you both have a clear understanding of how you both feel about them and how you prioritize them.

 2. Determine your expenses and how much your lifestyle will cost